samkrishna/RegexKitX/README.md

 ## A few caveats:

-1. Any RKL4-based PCRE-like regex nuances that differ from ICU-compatible regexes is fully deprecated.
+1. Any RKL4-based PCRE-like regex nuances that differ from ICU-compatible regexes is fully deprecated because of the conversion to `NSRegularExpression`.
 This codebase is 100%-pure ICU regex syntax.
-For the vast majority of regexes, there should be no issues. **HOWEVER**, if you need PCRE-like functionality in your particular regex, you'll need to rewrite the regex to be ICU-compliant.
+For the vast majority of regexes, there should be no issues. **HOWEVER**, if your regex relied on non-ICU nuances that worked in *RKL4* for your particular regex, you'll need to rewrite the regex to be ICU-compliant.
-1. @johnezang chose to go with the Perl implementation rather than the ICU implemenation when separating strings using the word boundary `\b` metacharacter in a regex.
+    1. @johnezang chose to go with the Perl-compatible implementation rather than the ICU implemenation when separating strings using the word boundary `\b` metacharacter in a regex.
 As of right now, the code is following the ICU convention of placing empty string as the starting and ending 'boundaries' of a match.
 You can see the not-exactly failed test case at `-testICUtoPerlOperationalFix` in RegexKitLite5Tests.m.
 1. `RKLRegexEnumerationOptions` is deprecated.
 1. The `RKLICURegex...Error` keys are deprecated in exchange for the `NSRegularExpression` instantiation errors.
 1. I'm exposing the `NSMatchingOptions` options flag set as an explicit argument set on the most argument-rich API call in each "method cluster".
 However, I'm not forcing anyone to call that API.